allamale/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe with Socket Communication and Tkinter For a GUI
+Tic-Tac-Toe with Socket Communication and Tkinter